emacsmirror/brf/README.md

 -   Use "v1.16" for Gnu Emacs versions 21 -> 24.2.
 -   Use "v1.08" for XEmacs and Gnu Emacs 20 & earlier.

-These and any other version can be download from the [Brf-mode website](https://bitbucket.org/MikeWoolley/brf-mode/downloads/?tab=tags) and installed manually.
+These and any other versions can be download from the [Brf-mode website](https://bitbucket.org/MikeWoolley/brf-mode/downloads/?tab=tags) and installed [manually](#manual-install).

+Brf-mode is fully functional in text mode Emacs - bookmark numbers and tooltips are the only missing features.

 # Features